antonybevan/h-perforatum-network-tox/docs/MANUSCRIPT_DRAFT.md

 This interpretation fails.

-### Standard RWI Reveals the True Signal
+### Network Influence Reveals the True Signal

-Using standard random walk with restart on the topology-only network (no biological weighting), we established the epistemic baseline.
+Using standard random walk with restart on the topology-only network, we quantified unconstrained network influence.
 Hyperforin achieved Z = +8.83 (p < 10⁻¹⁶), while Quercetin achieved Z = +4.42 (p < 10⁻⁵).
 Both are significant, but the magnitudes differ by 2-fold in Z-score space.

 The critical metric is per-target network influence (PTNI):